diofant/diofant/docs/tutorial/simplification.rst

          z

-``hyperexpand()`` also works on the more general Meijer G-function (see :py:meth:`its documentation <sympy.functions.special.hyper.meijerg>` for more information).
+``hyperexpand()`` also works on the more general Meijer G-function (see :py:meth:`its documentation <diofant.functions.special.hyper.meijerg>` for more information).

     >>> expr = meijerg([[1],[1]], [[1],[]], -z)